Tag: gi

 Fats make you fat - not carbohydrates.

-• Global Burden of Disease 2010
+Global Burden of Disease 2010

-The Global Burden of Disease Study commenced in 1990 as a World Bank-commissioned that measured the health impact of disease and injuries.
+The Global Burden of Disease Study commenced in 1990 as a World Bank commissioned initiative that measures the health impact of disease and injuries.
 It introduced the term disability-adjusted life year (DALY) as a new measure to quantify the burden of diseases and injuries.

-It is managed by the Institute for Health Metrics and Evaluation at the University of Washington with the purpose "understanding the current state of population health and the strategies necessary to improve it."
+It is managed by the Institute for Health Metrics and Evaluation at the University of Washington with the purpose of "understanding the current state of population health and the strategies necessary to improve it."

-• The Evidence Against Eric Westman and William Yancy
+The Evidence Against Eric Westman and William Yancy

 Eric Westman and William Yancy are medical doctors associated with Duke University School of Medicine in North Carolina, where they are associate professors.